cypherpunk-academy/2064/en/058_2064_Bomb threat.md

 Shit!
 Shit!
 Shit!
 Why do you have so many assholes?"

-First man cool: "He had a difficult childhood.
+First man cold: "He had a difficult childhood.
 His mother beat him up at the hospital a couple times.
 She was a drug addict and manic-depressive.
 Single parent.
 That's what shaped him."

-Lasse and he looked each other in the eye for a while.
+He and Lasse looked at each other in the eye for a while.

 First man: "It won't happen the way you say.
 We need security."